PlummersSoftwareLLC/Primes/PrimeCython/solution_1/README.md

 ./PrimeCY
 ```

-Belonging to your python installation to python include path may be differend and the linker my not found the libary by default.
+Belonging to your python installation to python include path may be differend and the linker may not found the libary by default.
 So to avoid these problems you can use docker:

 ```
 docker build . -t primecy